 Use a heavy-duty type ATV for prescribed burning.
 A 4-wheel drive ATV with and approximately 500cc engine can carry a 15-25 gallon water tank.
 Use an electric pump capable of delivering 3-5 gpm at the nozzle end.
 UTVs can carry 30-100 gallon tanks, depending on the size of the vehicle.

 Pickup Truck/Trailer

-A pickup truck fitted with a spray rig is the standard vehicle used in prescribed burning.
-Pickups are less nimble than ATVs but can carry more water and offer cab protection for the driver.
+A pickup truck fitted with a spray are less nimble than ATVs but can carry more water and offer cab protection for the driver.
 Pickups are more nimble than tractor-mounted sprayers.

 Tank